 It’s not easy embracing a life of God’s Priorities when you’re hitting the grind everyday to make ends meet.
 However, keeping your peace, even in the worst of times is possible.

-Although we were desperate for God, we couldn’t spend all day in prayer, because we still had a family, work and a home to tend to.
-So we had to find the balance in waiting on Him, while maintaining His priorities.
+Although we were desperate for God, we couldn’t spend all day in prayer, because we still had a family, work and a home to manage.
+Therefore. we had to find the balance in waiting on Him, while maintaining His priorities.

 Starting my morning with God wasn’t a problem.
 It was getting through the rest of the day without being anxious about what in our life was going wrong and what “I” needed to do to make something happen.

 This is when I began to train myself to find peace in what I knew about God, and what I learned about why His priorities were in their respective order.
 At that time, our current circumstances became an opportunity to apply what we were learning.

 While the real estate business was slowing down, God called our former Pastors to start a church and we felt led to serve alongside of them.
 At that time, our business had decreased significantly.